 Canada has only two shops: Northwest Mercantile and the Trading Post.
 For NHL apparel, lumberjack shirts, and all things maple syrup, be sure to check out Northwest Mercantile.
 Or, if you’re looking for hand-carved wooden gifts and even more maple syrup, head next door to the Trading Post.

-Well, we hope you’re feeling inspired for your next trip to Epcot and around World Showcase.
+Well, we hope you’re feeling inspired for your next trip to Epcot and dreaming of all the things to do at World Showcase.
 To set you and your family up for Epcot success, be sure to check out our 1-day Epcot plan.
 We show you how to hit all the must-see attractions and still have plenty of time for wandering World Showcase.
 Do you consider yourself a World Showcase regular?
+Which World Showcase restaurants are your favorites?
 Was there anything we missed?
 Let us know!